Service & Downloads

 21.2 With respect to the interpretation of terms of international trade the most recent version of Incoterms, as composed by the International Chamber of Commerce in Paris (I.C.C.) applies.

-21.3 All disputes, both of a factual and of a legal nature, entailed by or related to the Agreement, or to the Conditions themselves, their interpretation, their breach and their execution, including those which are only considered as such by one of the Parties, shall be settled by the Court of Amsterdam in the Netherlands, without prejudice to the right of PHCEU to have the dispute settled by the judge of the place in which the Customer is resident.
+21.3 All disputes, both of a factual and of a legal nature, entailed by or related to the Agreement, or to the Conditions themselves, their interpretation, their breach and their execution, including those which are only considered as such by one of the Parties, shall be settled by the Court of Amsterdam in the Netherlands, without prejudice to the right of PHCEU to have the dispute settled by the judge of the place in which the Buyer is resident.
 In case of a dispute between PHCEU and a Party not domiciled in the European Union, PHCEU has the right, and such Party agrees, to have the dispute settled by the Dutch Arbitration Institute in accordance with the rules of arbitration applicable at the time.
 The arbitral proceedings shall be conducted in the English language by a single arbiter.
 The seat of arbitration shall be Rotterdam, the Netherlands.

 Article 22: Final provisions